dlespiau/patchwork/docs/rest.rst

                   be used in the next query with a ``since`` parameter to only retrieve events that haven't been seen yet.

+    :query name: Filter the events by name.
+This field is a comma separated list of events names.

 Each event type has some ``parameters`` specific to that event.
 At the moment, two events are possible: